wanghalan/dspg22/_pages/dc_cost_of_living.md

 We took those different sources, merged them and proposed a new calculator

 </center>![Our Process](assets/img/Methods.png){width = 40%}</center>

 </center>![](assets/img/COL.png){width =40%}</center></center>

 ### Our Sources
-There are differenet categories that a calculator have to take into consideration for estimating the Cost of living in a particular area.
+There are various categories that a calculator have to take into consideration for estimating the Cost of living in a particular area.

 #### Categories
 The categories in a calculator can be classified as